davidavdav/NamedArrays.jl/README.md

 could be used for pretty-printing, indexing, and perhaps even some sort of dimension-checking in certain matrix computations.

-In all other respects, a NamedArray should be the same as an Array.
+In all other respects, a `NamedArray` should behave the same as the underlying `AbstractArray`.

+A `NamedArray` should adhere to the [interface definition](https://docs.julialang.org/en/latest/manual/interfaces/#man-interface-array-1) of an `AbstractArray` itself, if there are cases where this is not true, these should be considered bugs in the implementation of `NamedArrays`.

 Synopsis
 --------